 I had an extreme craving the other day for something that was cookies and cream flavour.
-I have an amazing cookies’ and cream ice cream recipe but I didn’t want to wait hours to dive in and calm my craving.
+I have an amazing cookies’ and cream ice cream recipe but I didn’t want to wait for hours to dive in and calm my craving.
 Then I remembered in the shop the other day I saw a chocolate bar with crumbled Oreo’s in it.
 It was like a light bulb moment, I had plenty of chocolate in the cupboard I always have Oreo’s in stock, hey who doesn’t?
 And I had lots of fun not so long ago making my strawberries and cream chocolate bark.
 So I ran to the kitchen at double speed and set about making cookies and cream chocolate bark.

 The beauty of homemade chocolate bark, especially if you are just going to sit at home with your partner and devour most of it while watching a movie – me?
 No, never 😉 You don’t need to get too snobby with the chocolate you use.
 I used Cadburys, which here in the UK is available everywhere and is the most mainstream chocolate you can get.
 And it’s never really very pricy.
 Same with the white chocolate I used Milky Bar, which is available everywhere at reasonable prices.